zulip/zulip/docs/dev-env-first-time-contributors.md

     Documentation: https://help.ubuntu.com/
     vagrant@vagrant-base-trusty-amd64:~$
 ```
-Check the logs `/var/log/zulip_provision.log` and try to re-provision
+Check the logs `/var/log/zulip_provision.log` in the guest machine and try to re-provision
 your vagrant machine by `vagrant provision` and then run `vagrant ssh`.

 #### Permissions errors when running the test suite in LXC